SpiralBL0CK/LetMeH8You/README.md

 *Simple measures for security(rot13 shifting)(in development)

-*Sending an email using Unix command sendmail
+*Sending an email using Unix command sendmail(early development)